sophieabby/sophieabby.github.io/_projects/3-quinones.md

 *Global evolutionary scenario for the quinone repertoire of Pseudomonadota.* For full legend see [here](https://academic.oup.com/view-large/figure/499658360/wrae253f6.tif).

+## The ToLQuin project (2026-2029)

 We also contributed to a recent study that reports the **discovery of a novel quinone**, the methyl-plastoquinone, in the phylum *Nitrospirota*.
 This was [published in *PNAS* in 2025](https://doi.org/10.1073/pnas.2421994122).

+## The ADAPT2Q project (2023-2027)

-In collaboration with the [BIP](https://bip.cnrs.fr/) and the [LCB](https://lcb.cnrs.fr/) labs in Marseille, we are also currently working on the [ADAPT2Q](https://anr.fr/Projet-ANR-23-CE44-0012) ANR-funded project that aims at understanding the adaptation of quinone-interacting enzymes to the diversity of quinones that have evolved along time.
+In collaboration with the [BIP](https://bip.cnrs.fr/) and the [LCB](https://lcb.cnrs.fr/) labs in Marseille, we are currently working on the [ADAPT2Q](https://anr.fr/Projet-ANR-23-CE44-0012) ANR-funded project that aims at understanding the adaptation of quinone-interacting enzymes to the diversity of quinones that have evolved along time.

+### Funders

 These projects are mainly funded by the French National Research Agency, "ANR".